creinartz/sassaby/README.md

 var testIncludedMixin = sassaby.includedMixin('appearance');
 ```

 These functions will read the given file (with variables and dependencies if given) and return an object that will takes one of the "called" functions documented below.
-SASS compilation will occur at this step.
+Sass compilation will occur at this step.

 ### calledWithArgs
 Calls the mixin or function with the given arguments.